 David Mayer und Jana Volkmann sprechen in dieser Episode von Readers in Residence über das Buch Gegen Chancengleichheit – ein fulminantes Pamphlet des spanischen Soziologen César Rendueles.
 Er tritt für einen neu bedachten, umfassenden und radikalen ... more

-Rephonic provides a wide range of data for two million podcasts so you can understand how popular each one is.
+Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
 See how many people listen to Readers in Residence and access YouTube viewership numbers, download stats, chart rankings, ratings and more.

 Simply upgrade your account and use these figures to decide if the show is worth pitching as a guest or sponsor.